pingidentity/pingidentity-devops-getting-started/docs/k8sClusterSizing.md

 > Note: For some applications, you may decide to size 1 pod per node.

 To determine the physical instance type, multiply the desired resources for each service by the number of pods per node, plus additional for system overhead.
+Follow product guidelines to determine system requirements.

 ### Example Service (with 3 pods/node)